-- will apply to business sectors listed in Schedule F, - will begin with metal finishing companies as identified in the draft By-law, - will provide one year of notice before a business sector is included, and - may provide best management practices guidelines to help businesses prepare their P2 plans.
+- will apply to business sectors listed in Schedule E, starting with metal processing companies, - will provide one year of notice before a business sector is included, and - may provide best management practices guidelines to help businesses prepare their P2 plans.

-Schedule F may be expanded to include other business sectors (e.g. food processing, beverage processing, photofinishing/printing, gas stations/auto repair, industrial laundries, pharmaceutical and medicine).
-However, Schedule F can only be expanded with a By-law amendment approved by Council.
-Justification for expanding Schedule F would be provided to Council in a report requesting the By-law amendment.
+Schedule E may be expanded to include other business sectors (e.g. food processing, beverage processing, photofinishing/printing, gas stations/auto repair, industrial laundries, pharmaceutical and medicine).
+However, Schedule E can only be expanded with a By-law amendment approved by Council.
+Justification for expanding Schedule E would be provided to Council in a report requesting the By-law amendment.